Go to the Nature Institute’s home page

 Some Standard Terminology

-The enzyme that transcribes DNA into RNA (thereby expressing a gene) must move along the length of the gene in the proper direction, separating the two strands and using one of them as a template for synthesizing a single-stranded RNA transcript — a transcript that complements the template DNA strand in much the same way that one DNA strand complements the other.
+The enzyme that transcribes DNA into RNA (thereby expressing a gene) must move along the length of the gene in the proper direction, separating the two strands and using one of them, with its sequence of nucleotide bases, as a template for synthesizing a single-stranded RNA transcript — a transcript that complements the template DNA strand in much the same way that one DNA strand complements the other.
 It is by virtue of this complementation that the “code” for a protein is said to be passed from DNA to RNA.
-Once formed, the RNA may pass through the nuclear envelope to the cell’s cytoplasm, where it may be translated into protein.
+Once synthesized, the RNA may pass through the nuclear envelope to the cell’s cytoplasm, where it may be translated into protein.

-It all makes for a neat, if extraordinarily simplistic story.
+It all makes for a neat, if (as told here) greatly simplified story.
 For a fuller exploration of technical terms, see the glossary at https://bwo.life/mqual/glossary.htm.

 But how is all this material organized so as to serve the infinitely complex requirements of a flatworm, bumblebee, shark, or human?
 Biologists have spent a good number of years trying to visualize the functional organization of chromosomes in the cell nucleus, and, while the task is far from finished, a lot of progress has been made.

-The different compartments are distinguished by the kinds of genes residing in them and by the chromatin proteins, the modifications of those proteins, and the vast number of associated molecules in the nucleus that influence how those genes will be expressed and even what sort of products they will yield.
+The different compartments are distinguished by the kinds of genes residing in them and by the chromatin proteins, the modifications of those proteins, and the vast number of associated molecules in the nucleus that influence how those genes will be expressed and even what sorts of RNA and protein they will yield.
 In addition, researchers are widely agreed that the entire aggregate is more or less partitioned into two broader compartments, referred to as the “A” and “B” compartments.
-“A” tends to contain more active genes and to consist of more open chromatin, while “B” contains less active genes and more condensed chromatin.
+“A” tends to contain more active genes and to consist of more open and accessible chromatin, while “B” contains less active genes and more condensed chromatin.

 schematic representation of linear (unfolded) chromosome with colors